Alternatives to Taking a Leave

 Waivers of academic regulation are made only in unusual circumstances; there is no guarantee that a petition will be approved.
 For this reason, students are encouraged to stay engaged in all their classes while they wait for a petition decision.

 In some cases, it is useful to attach supporting materials to the petition (for example, a physician’s statement if the requested exception is due to medical factors).
 The Health & Counseling Center and/or Disability Support Services may be able to assist with documentation.

 The petition form and instructions are available online on the Registrar’s Office website.
-It is often helpful for students to consult with their adviser, the associate registrar, and/or a dean in student services prior to completing the petition form.
+It is often helpful for students to consult with their adviser, the associate registrar, and/or a dean in student life prior to completing the petition form.